Arizona’s Pool League was

 players for a few weeks.

-with the Spring 2014 season the AZPL will be using a player’s
+– Beginning with the Spring 2014 season the AZPL will be using a

-True Match Average to determine the handicap.
-The True Match
+player’s True Match Average to determine the handicap.
+The True

-Average (TMA) is determined equally between a players Career
+Match Average (TMA) is determined equally between a players

-Match Average, their Tournament Match Average & the player’s
+Career Match Average, their Tournament Match Average & the

 Add the three players TMA

 together to get the team total.
-Compare with opponents team.
+Subtract the lower from the

 In an extreme example: Three